-The people who find your articles on search engines are more likely to also be interested in your product, and your customers might be inclined to share the blog to disseminate information to their followers if it is a valuable piece giving you credibility, authority, and a wider audience.
+The people who find your articles on search engines are more likely to also be interested in your product.
+Your customers will be inclined to share the blog to disseminate information to their followers if it is a valuable piece giving you credibility, authority, and a wider audience.

 3. Set a publishing plan

-As the graph below show, unsurprisingly, the traffic you can expect rises with the number of blog posts you publish.
-Once per week is a good start, but increasing to three, or even four, times per week seem to have increasing returns.
+As the graph below shows, unsurprisingly, the traffic you can expect rises with the number of blog posts you publish.
+Once per week is a good start, but increasing to three, or even four, times per week seems to have better returns.
 The numbers below also correlated with the number of leads these companies got from their blog.

-In Konsus our writers have ongoing recurring blog-projects for our customers.
+At Konsus, our writers have ongoing recurring blog-projects for customers.
 After the underlying strategy is set, we send new blog posts at fixed days every week for review.
 We’ve been told that this is a useful hack to stick to a publishing plan, as well as minimizing the management required.

 1. Describe what you want